Consider - Illustration by Zezhou Chen

 Baleful Beholder | Illustration by lars Grant-West

+WotC made the rotations different to cater Alchemy to players who put in a lot of hours on Arena, and want regular changes to the meta.
 Before May 2023, Alchemy and Standard rotation happened at the same time.
-WotC decided, however, that sets will rotate out of Standard in three years rather than two, both for tabletop and for MTGO/MTG Arena.
-Alchemy has stayed the same, so sets in Alchemy rotate every two years.
-Alchemy doesn’t need to match Tabletop MTG, so it makes sense that Alchemy has its own rules.
+Alchemy stays the same, so sets in Alchemy rotate every two years.
+Alchemy doesn’t need to match tabletop MTG or MTGO, so it makes sense that Alchemy has its own rules.

 What Is Alchemy Renewal?